thorchh/agent-starter/DEPLOYMENT.md

 # Production Deployment Guide

-This guide covers deploying the Agent Workflow Starter to production with proper persistence, blob storage, monitoring, and optimization.
+This guide covers deploying Agent Starter to production with proper persistence, blob storage, monitoring, and optimization.

 ## Table of Contents